BrightSpots/rcv/UserGuide.md

 Look in the console window to see where the output spreadsheet was written, e.g.

-`2018-09-09 18:55:53 PDT INFO: Generating summary spreadsheet: /Users/Me/Documents/rcv/test_data/2018_maine_gov_primary_dem/output/2019-06-25_17-19-28_summary.csv`
+`2019-06-25 17:19:28 PDT INFO: Generating summary spreadsheet: /Users/Me/Documents/rcv/test_data/2018_maine_gov_primary_dem/output/2019-06-25_17-19-28_summary.csv...`

-Double-click on the summary spreadsheet to open it (you may need to install [OpenOffice](https://www.openoffice.org/download/) or some other CSV file reader first).

-Find the audit log file and double-click on it to open it.
-It is a standard text file and can be displayed with any kind of text editor.
+The summary spreadsheet (in CSV format), summary JSON, and audit logs are all readable using a basic text editor.